akxlr/tbp/README.md

 ### Troubleshooting
 #### Installing into a virtual environment
-If you find `pip install` has issues with dependencies or version conflicts, try installing all the necessary packages into a virtual environment (i.e. a project-specific folder rather than globally on your system):
+If `pip install` has issues with dependencies or version conflicts, you can install the necessary packages into a virtual environment (a project-specific folder rather than globally on your system):
 ```bash
 $ sudo pip3 install virtualenv  # pip or pip3, depending on your system
 $ virtualenv -p python3 venv    # create venv folder to store packages
 $ source venv/bin/activate      # activate virtual environment
 $ pip install tbp               # install tbp into venv folder
 ```
-Now, anything you `pip install` will be stored in the `venv` folder, and when you invoke `python` or `tbp`, the local versions will be used.
+Now when you invoke `tbp`, the local versions will be used.

 #### Building from GitHub clone
-To use the `tbp` Python package from source without installation via `pip install`, libDAI must first be compiled.
-To do this:
+To use the `tbp` Python package from source without installation via `pip install`, libDAI must first be compiled:

 ```bash
 $ git clone git@github.com:akxlr/tbp.git